stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 2. Running on GPUs with CUDA Capability 8.x or higher

-   The singularity container has been tested extensively on Sherlock GPU's with CUDA capability 8.x or higher.
+   The apptainer container has been tested extensively on Sherlock GPU's with CUDA capability 8.x or higher.
 These include H100, L40S, RTX 3090, A100, and A40 model GPU's.
 New models, such as the H100 and L40S, produce the fastest runtimes, with older models taking slightly longer.
 Consumer grade GPU's, such